 Our approach to data protection

 The highest standards of data privacy and data security are part of our brand identity.
-Our active data protection and compliance culture, which has been built up over ten years, sets national and international standards.
+Our active data protection and compliance culture, which has been built up over the past decade, sets national and international standards.

 Since 2009, the Group Board of Management has been advised by an independent Data Privacy Advisory Board comprising reputable experts from politics, science, business, and independent organizations.
 At the beginning of 2020, the Advisory Board took on a bigger role through the addition of new members from the Board of Management and the Supervisory Board of Deutsche Telekom AG.